 Gaining 15 pounds of muscle mass is a daunting challenge specially if you want to stay lean enough to display your six-pack abs.
 Typically, gaining mass requires eating more calories, which in turn can end up being stored as body fat.

 Your individual metabolism is the best guide to how much you should increase your calories to achieve muscle gains, while keeping your abdominal muscles visible.

-Use nutrient timing to maximize muscle-building, while minimizing fat storage.
+Use nutrient timing to maximize clean bulk muscle-building, while minimizing fat storage.
 For example, consume most of your "clean," low-glycemic carbohydrates in the earlier part of the day, more specifically, stacked around your weight-training workout.
-Drink a post-workout shake containing 50g of whey protein, 100g of high-glycemic carbs and 30g of healthy fats (flaxseed oil or medium-chain fats).
-According to the "Muscle Nerd" Jeff Anderson, this nutrient-timing strategy can help accelerate muscle gains.

 Perform three full body workouts per week.
 Use compound movements that engage a large amount of muscle fibers, such as squats for the legs or bench press for the chest muscles.
-Squats and deadlifts in particular trigger the body to produce testosterone and growth hormone, which are essential to muscle growth.
-By using a repetition range of nine to 12 reps on each exercise, you can focus on muscle growth.
+ACE Fitness recommends working to fatigue to create lean muscle mass.

 Always get seven to eight hours of restful sleep per night.
 Our bodies do not grow muscle in the gym.
 Muscle is built while we are resting and sleeping.
-Moreover, important hormones for muscle growth and fat-burning are also produced while we sleep.
+Moreover, important hormones for muscle growth and fat-burning are also produced while we sleep according to ACE Fitness.
 Irregular sleep patterns will quickly lead to over-training and failure to achieve your goals.